Frequently Asked Questions (FAQ)

 What is the difference between an Exhibitor Presentation and a Sponsored Session?

-A Sponsored Session is a technical session proposed and managed by convenors identified by the sponsor.
+A Sponsored Session is a special session proposed and managed by convenors identified by the sponsor.
 The name of the sponsor will be included in the title of the session, which will be listed in the conference’s scientific programme.
 Abstracts are expected to be submitted following the indications on this page, and accepted papers will be included in the conference proceedings.

 An Exhibitor Presentation, delivered in the exhibition area of the conference, will not be part of the conference’s scientific programme and will thus not foresee the submission of abstracts or papers.
 The presentation may include marketing references to products and services.